 Should you be found guilty of a Quasi-Criminal charge, you may be facing equally serious punishment as a criminal charge, including imprisonment and monetary penalties.

 At Caramanna Friedberg LLP, criminal law is not simply a vocation for us.
 It is our passion.
 Fighting for justice is in our DNA.
-Founded in 2002 by Sal Caramanna and Matthew Friedberg, our firm is one of a handful in Ontario set apart from the sole practitioner model.
-Our advantage is in our team-approach, track record, reputation, reliability and empathy.
-When you choose Caramanna Friedberg LLP you are choosing a team of legal professionals with the power to punch above the weight-class of any one lawyer advocating for your rights.
+Founded in 2002 by Sal Caramanna and Matthew Friedberg, our firm is now one of the largest criminal litigation firms in the province of Ontario.

 If you have been charged with a Quasi-Criminal offence, contact Caramanna Friedberg LLP today at (416) 924-5969.